Xavrax/osu-keyboard/README.md

 You can get rustup [here](acquire)!

-Now you have to install nightly version of rust's toolchain:
+You have to install nightly version of rust's toolchain:
 ```shell
 rustup toolchain install nightly
 ```